← All posts

 June 12 - culling rules that find nothing, and a bucket that wasn't what it looked like

-With the metadata database built, I started writing rules to surface delete-candidates.
+With the metadata database built, I started defining rules to surface delete-candidates.
 Two of the rules found nothing, one was secretly broken, and the biggest 'junk' bucket turned out to be footage I'd never delete.
 The lesson of the day: rules lie, pixels don't.

 Jun 9, 2026